 The Chem-E-Car team’s job is to build a small car (about the size of a shoebox) that is powered by chemical reactions within size constraints.
 At Purdue University’s chapter of Chem-E-Car, we have been competing as one of the top Chem-E-Car team across the nation.
 We have consistently been placing among the top participating universities in the Nation.
 The Chem-E-Car team placed 2nd in the 2012 North Central Regional Chem-E-Car Competition and placed 7th in the 2012 Nationals Chem-E-Car competition out of the top 35 teams participating across the nation.
 Due to the recent success in the regional qualifier, Purdue Chem-E-Car team is going to participate in the 2013 Nationals Chem-E-Car competition which will be held in San Francisco on November 1-4, 2013.
 The current car design runs on a reaction between sodium bicarbonate and acetic acid.
 A new design is required for the Regionals Competition next semester, so the team will be perfecting their past design to compete at the upcoming Nationals while coming up with ideas for the next Regionals Competition in order to keep a consistent good performance.

-The Communications Committee’s main goal is to bring AIChE members together.
+The Marketing Committee’s main goal is to bring AIChE members together.
 This is done first by spreading the word of current events within Purdue AIChE to all the students and faculty via social media and print.
 And second by planning and hosting social events that bring members together to build lasting relationships.
 In the past, this has included events like AIChE Game Night.
 As we expand in the future we hope to host events like Forney coffee hour, movie night, etc.

 Recently, we have expanded the Finance Committee to not only manage the cash flow to and from the organization, but also take the initiative in generating income for Purdue AIChE.
 We manage the semester budget for each committee and the organization as a whole to ensure that we are spending wisely.
 To keep an updated and accurate membership list, we collaborate with the Communications Committee.
 We also directly interface and develop relationships with the Business Office for Student Organizations (BOSO) and the School of Chemical Engineering.
 Ways that we generate income include: actively searching and applying for grants, working with the Industrial Relations Committee to develop a robust corporate sponsorship packet, and drafting individual letters requesting funds to send to companies.